Osiris-Team/HBrowser/how-to-implement-a-js-web-api.md

 # How to implement a JavaScript Web-API

-1. Choose the JS Web-API you want to implement from the list below, and find its documentation.
+1. Choose the JS Web-API you want to implement from the TODO list below, and find its documentation.
 The documentation can most likely be found on these websites:
     - https://www.w3.org/TR/?tag=webapi
     - https://developer.mozilla.org/en-US/docs/Web/API
     - https://spec.whatwg.org